the1lab/1lab/src/1Lab/Equiv.lagda.md

 ```

 For Cubical Agda, the type of equivalences is special, so we have to
-make a small wrapper to match the interface Agda expects:
+make a small wrapper to match the interface Agda expects.
+This is the
+[geometric definition of contractibility], in terms of [partial
+elements].

+[geometric definition of contractibility]: 1Lab.Path.Partial.html#contractibility
+[partial elements]: 1Lab.Path.Partial.html

 ```agda
 {-# BUILTIN EQUIV _≃_ #-}